A Learning Support Assistant teaching British Sign Language to staff and students

 Supporting Students with a Hearing Impairment

 The Lavinia Norfolk Centre was established in 1975 principally as a centre for students with a hearing impairment.
 The centre supports students with a range of hearing loss and includes students with cochlear implants.
 A small but skilled team of staff ensure that all students with a hearing impairment are fully included in all aspects of the school and are supported to achieve to their maximum potential.

-The HI team consists of a Qualified Teacher of the Deaf, and two specialist LSAs, all 3 whom are BSL trained, level 2 and above.
-One LSA is a qualified technician being responsible for the team’s preparation of audiology in the morning; the other LSA is responsible for BSL across the school and is trained up to level 3 BSL.
+The HI team consists of a Qualified Teacher of the Deaf, and a qualified audiology technician who is BSL trained to level 2.
 The team have close links with the local hospital audiological teams and cochlear implant centres, as well as local feeder schools and the primary Sensory Support Centre at River Beach, Littlehampton.

 Teacher using Soundfield Swift Pendant

 Supporting Students with Visual Impairment

 The Angmering School is the only educational resource base for Visually Impaired learners in West Sussex.
 There is a specialist V.I team: A Qualified Teacher of the Visually Impaired who leads a small team of LSAs who are qualified RNIB Braillists or currently in training with a wealth of experience; all working together with staff across the school to provide V.I students with the programs, services and resources they need for an outstanding learning experience.